Quantum natural gradient generalised to noisy and non-unitary circuits: Quantum Fisher information and natural gradient

 \subsection{Natural gradient for idealised unitary circuits}

 As an important special case of our general approach, let us restrict ourselves now to idealised unitary circuits as discussed in Sec.~\ref{recap}.
 This special case translates to the limiting case of rank-one density matrices $r=1$ (as pure quantum states) in the general expression for $\qf$ in Eq.~\ref{qfiexpreesion}.
-We now show that natural gradient descent reduces to imaginary time evolution (of a state vector $| \psi \rangle$ as in Sec.~\ref{recap}) and previous techniques are applicable for experimentally estimating the quantum Fisher information matrix via $[\matra]_{kl}$ (when circuit noise is zero).
-Refer to, e.g., \cite{McArdle2019,XYuan2019} for more details on the experimental protocol. \begin{result} For pure quantum states as $\rho(\underline{\theta}) =| \psi \rangle \langle \psi|$ (i.e., circuits composed of idealised unitary gates), the gradient simplifies to $ \partial_k\tr[ \rho(\underline{\theta}) \mathcal{H} ] = \partial_k \langle \psi| \mathcal{H}| \psi \rangle$ and the quantum Fisher information matrix $\qf$ reduces to the matrix $\matra$ from Eq.~\eqref{imagtimeUpdate}
+Our Result~\ref{result1} naturally reduces to the pure-state variants of imaginary time evolution and natural gradient from Sec.~\ref{recap} which used the well-known, unique metric object, the Fubini-Study metric tensor~\cite{study1905kurzeste,fubini1904sulle,wilczek1989geometric,hackl2020geometry}. \begin{remark} For pure quantum states $\rho(\underline{\theta}) =| \psi \rangle \langle \psi|$ (i.e., circuits composed of idealised unitary gates), the gradient of an expectation value simplifies to $\partial_k\tr[ \rho(\underline{\theta}) \mathcal{H} ] = \partial_k \langle \psi| \mathcal{H}| \psi \rangle$.
+As discussed in Sec.~\ref{geometry_sec}, $\qf$ reduces to the Fubini-Study metric tensor $\matra$ from Eq.~\eqref{imagtimeUpdate} as

-The natural gradient update rule in Result~\ref{result1} with a step size $\lambda = 4 \, \Delta t$ is identical to a simulated imaginary time evolution of the pure state vector $| \psi \rangle$ as in \cite{McArdle2019,XYuan2019}. \end{result} Note that in the general case of arbitrary pure states one has $\cf \neq \qf$ and Result~\ref{result2} therefore generalises the classical-Fisher-information based approach of Stokes {\em et al}\, \cite{quantumnatgrad}.
+It follows that the natural gradient update rule in Result~\ref{result1} with a step size $\kappa = 4 \, \Delta t$ is identical to a simulated imaginary time evolution of the pure state vector $| \psi \rangle$ as in \cite{samimagtime,xiaotheory}. \end{remark} We remark that previous techniques from~\cite{samimagtime,xiaotheory} are applicable for experimentally estimating entries of the metric tensor $[\qf]_{kl} = 4 [\matra]_{kl}$ for the above unitary pure-state evolutions.
+Furthermore, when the state vector is isomorphic to a classical probability distribution then one has $\cf = \qf$ and our Result~\ref{result1} further reduces to the classical-Fisher-information based approach known from machine learning \cite{amari1997neural,goodfellow2016deep,amari2000adaptive}.
+Refer to our concise proof in Theorem~\ref{class-fisher} (\spl).